emmercm/www/src/blog/_resetting-working-dir-on-exit.md

 title: Resetting the Working Directory on Script Exit
 draft: true
+tags:
+- shell

 ---

 Sometimes you need change the working directory in a shell script, so you should take care to reset it back.

-Here's an example scenario: you've written a fairly complex
+Here's an example scenario: you've written a fairly complex shell script (e.g. in [Bash](https://www.gnu.org/software/bash/)), and it needs to reference files that are in it

 ```bash
 # shellcheck disable=SC2064